ceedee666/drumm.sh/content/teaching/main.md

 An archived version of the Python for Beginners MOOC can be found [here](/teaching/python-mooc).

-## Common Rules §
+## General Guidelines §

-All my lectures are based on this [learning agreement 🤝](/teaching/learning-agreement).
-Additional the [rules for tools 🛠️](/teaching/rules-for-tools) describe which tools my be used in my lectures.
+All my lectures follow the principles outlined in this [learning agreement 🤝](/teaching/learning-agreement).
+Additionally, the [rules for tools 🛠️](/teaching/rules-for-tools) specify which tools are permitted in my courses.

-## Bachelor and Master Thesis 🎓
+## Bachelor’s and Master’s Theses 🎓

-If you would like me to be the supervisor of your thesis please write an email.
-I'll then schedule a first meeting where we discuss the requirements and expectations.
+If you’re interested in having me as your thesis supervisor, please send me an email.
+We will then arrange an initial meeting to discuss requirements and expectations.

-A [list of possible thesis topics](/teaching/thesis) as well as a selection of thesis I supervised in past is available [here](/teaching/thesis).
+A [list of available thesis topics](/teaching/thesis) and an archive of previously supervised theses can be found [here](/teaching/thesis).

 ## Student Blog 📝

-The [Student's Blog](/student-blog/) contains blog posts written by students as part of my lectures at [FH Aachen](https://www.fh-aachen.de).
+The [Student Blog](/student-blog/) features posts written by students as part of my lectures at [FH Aachen](https://www.fh-aachen.de).